 Merriam Webster dictionary defines morality as “beliefs about what is right behavior and what is wrong behavior.”
 The moral laws of God are revealed principles of His holy character (Isaiah 5:16; Romans 7:12) that will always be true as long as God exists.

 If the law could have been changed, God would have immediately made that change when Adam and Eve sinned instead of having to send His Son to die on our behalf to pay the penalty of the broken law.
-But this was impossible because God does not change Himself and the moral law is a revelation of Him (Luke 18:19; 1 Timothy 1;8).
+But this was impossible because God does not change Himself and the moral law is a revelation of who He is (Luke 18:19; 1 Timothy 1;8).

-When the religious Jewish leaders accused Jesus of changing God’s moral law, He answered them saying, “Think not that I am come to destroy the law. … I am not come to destroy, but to fulfill. … Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled” (Matthew 5:17, 18).
+When the religious Jewish leaders accused Jesus of changing God’s moral law, He answered them saying, “Think not that I am come to destroy the law. … I am not come to destroy, but to fulfill … Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled” (Matthew 5:17, 18).
+The Lord Himself confirmed His law as binding upon the believers, and announced that anyone who should presume to change them either by teaching or by example would “in no case enter into the kingdom of heaven” (Matthew 5:20).

 In His service,